masumi-network/kodosumi/docs/deploy.md

 > [!NOTE]
 > The deployment API at `/deploy` and `/serve` is experimental.

-Use _kodosumi panel API_ to change your Ray _serve_ deployments at runtime.
+Use _Kodosumi panel API_ to change your Ray _serve_ deployments at runtime.
 The panel API ships with a simple CRUD interfacce to create, read, update and delete deployment configurations including the _base configuration_ with `config.yaml`.

 The following Python snippets demonstrates API usage with example service `kodosumi_examples.prime`.